xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 # Conclusion

 In this post, we created a prevision model for the internet size progression.
 No doubt it can be refined.
 Particularly considering that we only considered the "non-IPv4/24 routes" and "non-IPv6/48 routes" as a block.
 Also because we advertised only subsequent /23s and /47s to create the "extra prefixes".
 So, it's important to take all this with a grain of salt.
 Also, if you are aware of more precise prediction models (with an evolution for individual prefix length), please let us know.
 In the lab, we simulated internet routing from 2020 to 2028 and we examined the use of each memory (LEM, LPM and when present, eTCAM).
 The systems with external TCAM are clearly showing a ton of free space for internet and nothing specific should be done with them.
-The systems based on Jericho+ with large LPM can also be used for internet peering, but it's interesting to notice it may be required to disable the "host-optimized" mode in a couple of years (around 2024) to leverge the large size of the LPM and offer 4+ more years of growth.
+The systems based on Jericho+ with large LPM can also be used for internet peering, but it's interesting to notice it may be required to disable the "host-optimized" mode in a couple of years (around 2024) to leverage the large size of the LPM and offer 4+ more years of growth.